 Eating disorders can be made the most obvious at mealtime with the rest of the family.
 These disordered behaviors often pop up as out of the blue, but can be a sign of a problem with body image and disordered thinking toward food which have been growing for some time.
+To learn more about eating disorders, call a dual diagnosis treatment center in Mississippi.

 - Cutting food up meticulously small: Cutting food into bite size pieces is something children need when they are learning to eat solid meals and growing teeth.
 When a child has developed into an adolescent or a teen, they learn to cut food to their own size and feed themselves appropriately.
 Suddenly focusing on meticulously cutting up food is a disordered eating behavior.
 First, you will notice a large chunk of meal time spent cutting up food into very small pieces.
 Typically, the task will not finish until all food has been organized and cut up into small pieces.